Chapter 4: Construction Details, Section 56: Overhead Sign Structures Standards and Poles

-- Where areas behind asphalt concrete dikes are filled with dirt to the level of the top of the dikes, ensure the contractor also sets standards and pull boxes to the top of the dikes.
+- Where areas behind asphalt concrete dikes are filled with dirt to the level of the top of the dikes, verify that the contractor also sets standards and pull boxes to the top of the dikes.

 - When standards are laid out, ensure no obstructions will prevent vehicular or pedestrian traffic from seeing signal faces.
 Standards with push buttons must be no more than 5 feet from crosswalks and the push buttons must be on the side of the standard nearest the crosswalk.

-When the standards are set, ensure that washers are used between the bottom and top, and on both sides of slip-base plates.
-Before standards are erected, ensure that all leveling and top nuts are properly torqued.
-When using slip-base inserts, ensure that the contractor assembles the top and bottom plates and torques the bolts before placing the standard on the top plate of the slip-base assembly.
+When the standards are set, verify that washers are used between the bottom and top, and on both sides of slip-base plates.
+Before standards are erected, make sure that all leveling and top nuts are properly torqued.
+When using slip-base inserts, verify that the contractor assembles the top and bottom plates and torques the bolts before placing the standard on the top plate of the slip-base assembly.
 For the location of standards with slip bases or slip-base inserts, refer to Section 9‑11.4, “Slip Bases,” of the Traffic Manual.
 If the exception areas as listed in Section 9-11.4 apply to a planned slip-base standard, contact the designer about a change order.

 - Ensure electroliers on structures are located with regard to bridge rail plans so that anchor bolts may be placed where the bridge rail gap will be.
 Ideally, keep electrolier bases at least 5 feet from expansion joint This practice prevents extra stresses from the electrolier at these critical structural locations.

 - A slight rake of the standard about 3 degrees from the roadway prevents the impression that the standard is leaning toward the highway.
-If the rake is not correct, ensure that the contractor rakes the standard by plumbing the side of the tapered standard from the road.
+If the rake is not correct, make sure that the contractor rakes the standard by plumbing the side of the tapered standard from the road.

-- Before accepting a project, ensure that the grounding of standards complies with specified methods.
+- Before accepting a project, verify that the grounding of standards complies with specified methods.